-Just shy of the Kansas border, six miles north of I-44 and right on old Route 66, Carthage (pop.
-14,309) is a perfect little town, looking for all the world like the model for the idyllic-though-fictional town of Hill Valley from the Back to the Future movies.
-The center of Carthage, three blocks south of Route 66, is dominated by the outrageously ornate, circa-1895 limestone Jasper County Courthouse, which features a local history mural and an open-cage elevator in the lobby.
-(On Thursdays and Fridays the elevator is hand-operated by a charming and friendly woman, Geraldine Bunn, who serves as Carthage’s unofficial ambassador.)
-Carthage was the boyhood home of naturalist Marlin Perkins, host of Mutual of Omaha’s long-running Wild Kingdom TV show, and a life-size statue of him stands in Central Park, three blocks southwest of the courthouse square.
+Just shy of the Kansas border, 6 mi (9.6 km) north of I-44 and right on old Route 66, Carthage (pop.
+14,763) is a perfect little town, looking for all the world like the model for the idyllic-though-fictional town of Hill Valley from the Back to the Future movies.
+The center of Carthage, three blocks south of Route 66, is dominated by the outrageously ornate circa-1895 limestone Jasper County Courthouse, which features a local history mural and an open-cage elevator in the lobby.
+Carthage was the boyhood home of naturalist Marlin Perkins, host of the long-running TV show Mutual of Omaha’s Wild Kingdom.
+A life-size statue of him stands in Central Park, three blocks southwest of the courthouse square.
 Carthage was also the girlhood home of Wild West outlaw Belle Starr.

-Across the street from the central courthouse there’s a good place to eat: the Carthage Deli (301 S. Main St., 417/358-8820, Mon.-Sat.), which serves sandwiches and milk shakes in a 1950s-style soda fountain on the northwest corner of the courthouse square.
-Two blocks east is a bowling alley, Star Lanes (219 E. 3rd St., 417/358-2144).
-Also in Carthage is an old Route 66 landmark: the glowing pink-and-green 1940s neon sign of the Boots Court Motel (107 S. Garrison St., 417/310- 2989, $66) has welcomed Clark Gable and hundreds of other weary travelers over the years.
-Local preservationists and Route 66 fans renovated the property and reopened a few rooms for retro-minded road-tripping guests.
+Across the street from the central courthouse there’s a good place to eat: the Carthage Deli (301 S. Main St., 417/358-8820, Mon.
+Sat.), which serves sandwiches and milk shakes in a 1950s-style soda fountain on the northwest corner of the courthouse square.
+Two blocks east is a bowling alley, Grace Lanes (219 E. 3rd St., 417/358-2144).
+Also in Carthage is an old Route 66 landmark: the glowing pinkand-green 1940s neon sign of the Boots Court Motel (107 S. Garrison Ave., 417/310- 2989, $70 and up) has welcomed Clark Gable and hundreds of other weary travelers over the years.
+Local preservationists and Route 66 fans renovated the property and kindly offer a few clean, comfortable rooms for retro-minded road-tripping guests.

 Finally, if you have a soft spot for hyperbolic sentimentality, don’t miss the Precious Moments Chapel (800/543-7975, daily, free), featuring the wide-eyed characters from the religious figurine series.
 The chapel is well signed, west of US-71 on the southwest edge of Carthage.